cloudquery/cloudquery/website/pages/docs/advanced-topics/environment-variable-substitution.md

 # Environment variable substitution

 CloudQuery configuration `.yml` files supports substitution of values from environment variables.
-This allows to extract security sensitive data (like passwords etc) or variable data (that you want to change without touching CloudQuery configuration) from configuration file and store in the environment variable
+This allows you to keep sensitive data (like passwords & tokens) or variable data (that you want to change without touching CloudQuery configuration) outside the configuration file and load them from environment variables at run-time.

 ## Example